Shark School with Dr. Erich Ritter at Oceanfox

 1. Seven (7) nights at Cape Eleuthera Resort, four (4) person occupancy per condo.

-2. Group breakfast and dinner at the Bull Dolphin restaurant at Cape Eleuthera.
+2. Group breakfast and dinner at the Harbour Pointe restaurant at Cape Eleuthera.

 3. Five (5) days of lecture with a copy of Dr. Ritter’s book, “Shark-Human Interaction”.

-4. Five (5) days of one (1) tank dive with the sharks, followed by in the water interaction with the sharks at shark beach.
+4. Five (5) days of one (1) tank dive with the sharks, followed by in the water interaction with the sharks at the shallow water interaction site.

 5. Rental car for each four (4) divers for seven (7) days, gas is the guest responsibility, pick up and return at Governor’s Harbour Airport.